ARoBotX/ARoBotXVision/README.md

-# Arobotxvision Project
+# ARoBotXVision Project

-This project aims to provide a computer vision solution for Arobot using Python.
+This project aims to provide a computer vision solution part of the ARoBotX using Python.
 It utilizes a Makefile to automate the setup and execution process.

 ## Prerequisites